Bombay Karnataka election results 2018: Siddaramaiah’s Lingayat move comes a cropper, community stays behind BJP

-The BJP seems to have reversed its fortunes in the Bombay Karnataka region, where it has taken an authoritative lead in 30 seats, signalling that the Lingayats have stayed true to the saffron party.
-The Grand Old Party, which won 31 seats in the region in the 2013 assembly elections owing to the split in votes due to BJP and Yeddyurappa’s KJP contesting separately, was reduced to just 17 seats.
+The BJP seems to have reversed its fortunes in the Bombay Karnataka region, where it has won 30 seats, signalling that the Lingayats have stayed true to the saffron party.
+Congress, which won 31 seats in the region in the 2013 assembly elections owing to the split in votes due to BJP and Yeddyurappa’s KJP contesting separately, was reduced to just 17 seats.
 The JD(S) had just one seat to show.

 In the high profile Badami constituency, a see-saw battle is raging between Chief Minister Siddaramaiah and BJP’s B Sreeramulu, a Lok Sabha MP and a close associate of the controversial Reddy brothers.
-The outgoing CM is ahead by a thin margin of 2,700 votes in the constituency that was always going to be a tough fight for Siddaramaiah considering the region has 50,000 Lingayats – a BJP vote base.
+The outgoing CM won by a thin margin of 1,696 votes in the constituency that was always going to be a tough fight for Siddaramaiah considering the region has 50,000 Lingayats – a BJP vote base.

 Follow Karnataka election result LIVE Updates here